Interior Designer Melbourne

 What Our Clients Say

-Melbourne Interior designer Jan Lynch and her podcast partner, Georga, break down everything from kitchen and bathroom design to small-space design.
+Melbourne Interior designer Jan and her podcast partner, Georga, break down everything from kitchen and bathroom design to small-space design.
 How to have colour confidence, renovation planning and why furniture layouts matter.
 They share clear, approachable guidance to help you avoid costly mistakes, make confident decisions and transform your home with purpose and personality.

 Whether you’re planning a home makeover, downsizing, navigating a family transition or refreshing a single room, Inside Interior Design is here to support you every step of your design journey.